Mesa, AZ 85213

 - The beneficiary of an inherited IRA can withdraw all of the funds at any time and for any purpose without a penalty, while an IRA owner must generally wait until age 59 1/2 to take penalty-free distributions.

 These factors characterize an inherited IRA as money that was set aside for the original owner’s retirement and not for the designated beneficiary’s retirement.
 This simple analysis has sent shock waves through the estate planning and financial advisory worlds, because its logic is also applicable to all inherited defined contribution retirement plan accounts, so inherited 401(k) and 403(b) accounts are also affected.
 What can be done to protect inherited IRAs from creditors?
 Could the Clark decision put IRAs inherited by spouses at risk?
 Could state law still protect inherited IRAs?
 In this issue we will answer these questions and provide guidelines for you and your team to follow when advising clients who or what to name as the beneficiaries of their IRAs.
+If you’re being harassed by a debt collector, a debt collection attorney at the Chicago Consumer Law Center can examine your situation and suggest a course of action.

 What Can Be Done to Protect Inherited IRAs From Creditors?